jpountz/decode-128-ints-benchmark/README.txt

+What is the fastest way to read 128 packed integers from a ByteBuffer?

 Benchmark                                       (bitsPerValue)  (byteOrder)   Mode  Cnt   Score   Error   Units PackedIntsDecodeBenchmark.decodeManualSIMD                   1           LE  thrpt    5  22.892 ± 0.084  ops/us
 PackedIntsDecodeBenchmark.decodeManualSIMD                   1           BE  thrpt    5  22.650 ± 0.142  ops/us